Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas

-Here we briefly review some recent advances involving the plug-in estimator. \cite{Kluppelberg09} studies the property of $\wh\Sigma$ as an estimator of $\Sigma$ in the \textit{asymptotic} setting with the dimension $d$ fixed under the assumption of an \textit{elliptical copula correlation factor model} for $X$.
-(The precise definition of the elliptical copula correlation factor model will be introduced later in Section~\ref{sec:proposed_research}.)
-For Gaussian copulas, \cite{Liu12} employs $\wh\Sigma$ to study the estimation of precision matrix, i.e., $\Sigma^{-1}$, under a sparsity assumption on $\Sigma^{-1}$, and a sharp bound for the element-wise $\ell_{\infty}$ norm of $\wh \Sigma - \Sigma$ is central to the their analysis\footnote{We note that, for precision matrix estimation under the restricted setting of distributions with Gaussian copulas, both \cite{Liu12} and \cite{Xue12} study a variant of $\wh\Sigma$ using a result that is similar to Equation~(\ref{R_tau}) and that involves Spearman's rho statistic.
-In contrast to Kendall's tau, however, Spearman's rho is not invariant in the class of elliptical distributions with the same correlation matrix \cite{Hult02}, i.e., a simple relationship like Equation~(\ref{R_tau}) does not exist for Spearman's rho once we generalize from distributions with Gaussian copulas to the semiparametric elliptical copula model.
-Hence, we do not pursue an estimation procedure using Spearman's rho.}.
+see, for instance, \cite {Demarta05,Embrechts03,Kluppelberg09,Kluppelberg08,Liu12,Yuan12}.
+Here, we briefly review some recent advances involving the plug-in estimator. \cite{Kluppelberg09} studies the property of $\wh\Sigma$ as an estimator of $\Sigma$ in the \textit{asymptotic} setting with the dimension $d$ fixed under the assumption of an \textit{elliptical copula correlation factor model}, whose precise definition will be introduced later in Section~\ref{sec:proposed_research}.
+For distributions with Gaussian copulas, \cite{Liu12} employs $\wh\Sigma$ to study the estimation of precision matrix, that is, $\Sigma^{-1}$, under a sparsity assumption on $\Sigma^{-1}$, and a sharp bound on the element-wise $\ell_{\infty}$ norm of $\wh\Sigma- \Sigma$ is central to their analysis.\footnote{We note that, under the setting of distributions with Gaussian copulas, analogous to equation (\ref {R_tau}), we also have $\Sigma=2\sin((\pi/6)R)$ for $R$ the matrix of (the population version of) Spearman's rho.
+Inspired by this observation, both \cite{Liu12} and \cite{Xue12b} employ $\wh\Sigma ^{\rho }$, a variant of $\wh\Sigma$ using Spearman's rho statistic, to study the estimation of precision matrix under this setting.
+In contrast to Kendall's tau, however, once we generalize from distributions with Gaussian copulas to the semi-parametric elliptical copula model, Spearman's rho is no longer invariant within the family of distributions with the same copula correlation matrix \cite{Hult02}, that is, a simple relationship analogous to equation (\ref{R_tau}) ceases to exist for Spearman's rho in this wider context.
+Hence, we do not pursue an estimation procedure using Spearman's rho.}

-\subsection{Proposed Research}
+\subsection{Proposed research}

-The goal of this paper is to present precise estimators of the copula correlation matrix $\Sigma$.
+We aim to present in this paper precise estimators of the copula correlation matrix $\Sigma$.